 • After entering the Mausoleum, do not make noise, do not point, touch the wall, do not put your hands in your pants or shirt pockets, and do not smoke.

-• It is forbidden to film, take photos, draw the room where President Ho Chi Minh’s body is placed in the Mausoleum and post these images on the mass media.
+• It is forbidden to film, take photos, or draw the room where President Ho Chi Minh’s body is placed in the Mausoleum and post these images on the mass media.

 Architecture of President Ho Chi Minh Mausoleum

 The overall architecture of the Mausoleum is a solid square block, consisting of 3 layers.
 The mausoleum is 21.6m high and 41.2m wide.
-The structure of the Mausoleum is specially designed to withstand floods, bombs and earthquakes of magnitude 7 on the Richter scale.
+The structure of the Mausoleum is specially designed to withstand floods, bombs, and earthquakes of magnitude 7 on the Richter scale.
 The exterior of the Mausoleum is covered with gray granite, surrounded by rows of marble columns, with the words “CHỦ TỊCH HỒ – CHÍ – MINH (President HO – CHI – MINH) in deep red jade standing out on the top of the Mausoleum.

 President Ho Chi Minh Mausoleum

 There are always 2 guards standing guard in front of the Mausoleum, changing shifts every hour.
-The lobby of the Mausoleum is covered with pink-veined marble, providing a backdrop for the inscription “Độc lập, Tự do” (meaning Independence, Freedom) and the President signature inlaid in gold.
+The lobby of the Mausoleum is covered with pink-veined marble, providing a backdrop for the inscription “Độc lập, Tự do” (meaning “Independence, Freedom”) and the President’s signature, inlaid in gold.

 President Ho Chi Minh Mausoleum